EduTECH (conference): 2015 Conference

 EduTECH 2015 had over 250 exhibits with approximately 6,000 attendees.
 The official dinner was held for 900 participants.
 Eight conferences were held with eight master classes following.
 The conference also featured TeachMeets and break-out sessions.
 Keynote speakers included Heidi Hayes Jacobs, Eric Sheninger, Larry Rosenstock, and Eric Mazur.

 2014 Conference

 The 2014 EduTECH event was attended by 5,200 people and an official event dinner had over 800 guests.
 The show had over 200 exhibitors.
 There were nine conferences and eight masterclasses which were led by industry leaders including Sugata Mitra, Ewan MacIntosh, and Gary Stager.
 Ken Robinson was keynote speaker in 2014.

 2013 Conference

 EduTECH 2013 had over 3,000 participants and over 150 exhibitors.
-The keynote speech was given by Daniel Pink, author and former speechwriter for Al Gore.
+The keynote speech was given by Daniel H. Pink, author and former speechwriter for Al Gore.
 The 2013 speakers included Ken Robinson, an educationalist featured on TED talk, Salman Khanm, Alan November and Stephen Heppell.